GitTestingPat/GitTestingPat/README.md

 # 💫 About Me:
-Software quality through thorough and exhaustive examination?.
-Yes, of course.<br>
+Software quality through thorough and exhaustive examination.<br>
-Skill set encompasses a broad spectrum of both manual and automated evaluation techniques?.
-Indeed.<br>
+Skill set encompasses a broad spectrum of both manual and automated evaluation techniques.<br>
-Uncover and rectify issues throughout the various phases of the software development process?.
-That´s right.<br>
+Uncover and rectify issues throughout the various phases of the software development process.<br>
-Convictioned in the notion that examination is crucial for the success of every software endeavor?.
-Exactly.<br>
+Convictioned in the notion that examination is crucial for the success of every software endeavor.<br>
 <br>
 Devoted to augmenting the user interface, operational performance, and overall sturdiness of applications.
 Perceived the caliber of software as a testament to the team's zeal and meticulousness.<br>
 <br>